Skip to content

 Cole Lander, VP of Business Operations at Chatham Oaks

-Canvas isn't just for visualization or automation—though it achieves both.
+Canvas isn't just for visualization or AI automation—though it achieves both.
 It's a way to centralize complex workflows and foster a culture of transparency and innovation within organizations.

 As an example, Chatham Oaks—a digital marketing agency—uses Canvas to demonstrate the value of automation to clients and even upgrade their internal operations.